Why Are Outposts Important?

 Also, the Nano Collectors are one of my favorite items in Dragons of Atlantis.
 They make it so that you don't have to go to your outpost for a full day (or week) to collect your resources.
 When these are active, you can spend your time building rather than collecting.

 Fire Dragon Outpost Setup

-There are a few different schools of thought out on how to best set up your Outposts.
-For me, I prefer to log into the game two or three times per day.
+There are a few different schools of thought on how to best set up your outposts.
+I prefer to log into the game two or three times per day.
 When I don't have Nano Collectors running, this means that I'm collecting my resources at least twice a day.
-For someone like me, I would suggest the following set up.
+For someone like me, I would suggest the following setup.

 - 11 Silos

-What I've done with my Outposts is balanced them out.
-If I have one Food outpost, I'll make a different one a Metals outpost and have more Mines than any other resource.
+What I've done with my outposts is balanced them out.
+If I have one Food outpost, I'll make a different one, a Metals outpost, and have more Mines than any other resource.
 The only resource that I do not produce a lot of is Stone.
-I will usually only have 4 or 5 Quarries in each field.
-The current set up that I have for my Fire Dragon Outpost is:
+I will usually only have four or five Quarries in each field.
+The current setup that I have for my Fire Dragon outpost is: